axelarnetwork/axelar-examples/README.md

     npm run build
     ```

-### To start a new work session
+## Deploy and test each example

-Run a local node: cd to `axelar-local-gmp-examples` and run `node scripts/createLocal`.
+1. To run a local node, cd to `axelar-local-gmp-examples` and run `node scripts/createLocal`.
 Leave this node running on a separate terminal window or tab before deploying and testing the dApps.

-## Deploy and test each example

-1. Each example has several variables.
+2. Each example has several variables.
 Enter a valid value in the format of the example.

 | Variable| Valid Values| Default| Example| Notes|
 --- | --- | ---| ---| ---|